- Combination Inhaler

 Seretide is used to treat patients who suffer from moderate to severe asthma.
 The medicines contained within Seretide reduce inflammation of the lungs and can help prevent future asthma attacks.

 The Seretide inhaler is effective in helping to stop wheezing and breathlessness from coming on.
-It can be used to help prevent asthma attacks.
-This will be prescribed by your doctor.
+It can be used to help prevent asthma attacks and is commonly used in the treatment of asthma, COPD and the prevention of exercise induced bronchospasm.
+It is usually used in the treatment of persistent asthma.

 Who can use the Seretide inhaler?